GrupoDiana/BRT-Documentation/docs/osc/source.md

 ## `/source/play`

 Plays a specific source, starting to send frames to the library from either the audio file or the input channel.
 In the first case, it starts from the beginning of the file unless the source was previously started and a `/source/pause` command was sent before.
 In such case it resumes at the point it was paused.
-If the `source_id` does not exist, the command is ignored

 #### Syntax